Sultan Ibragimov: Ibragimov vs. Holyfield

 The fight began tentatively, with Ibragimov mostly staying at range and avoiding exchanges, keeping Holyfield at bay with fast combinations.
 By the third round, Ibragimov began to take control of the fight.
-In the fifth round, Ibragimov's in-ring dominance became more visible after hurting Holyfield with combinations to the head and body, and by the seventh the fight took on a one-sided manner as Holyfield appeared to be unable to keep up with his younger opponent.
+Ibragimov visibly hurt Holyfield with body punches in the third.
+In the fifth round, Ibragimov's in-ring dominance became more visible after again hurting Holyfield with combinations to the head and body, and by the seventh the fight took on a one-sided manner as Holyfield appeared to be unable to keep up with his younger opponent.
 Holyfield had some success in the eighth, hurting Ibragimov with a counter body shot and a straight right hand.
-Ibragimov appeared to be unwilling to end the fight inside the distance as he didn't want to give Holyfield an opportunity to land a game-changing counter punch.
+Ibragimov hurt Holyfield again with a flurry of shots in the tenth but didn't go for the finish.
 The championship rounds saw Holyfield unsuccessfully going for the knockout, as Ibragimov was able to effectively neutralize Holyfield's offense and hurt Holyfield with precise body shots.
 Ultimately, the fight went full twelve rounds, with Ibragimov being declared the winner by unanimous decision, successfully defending his WBO world heavyweight title.
 The judges scored the bout 117–111 (twice) and 118–110.

 "My strategy was to be careful.
 Holyfield did a good job moving away from punches, he used his head a lot, so in the course of the fight, I decided to change my approach", Ibragimov said in a post-fight interview, "This is a championship fight, and it doesn't really matter how the winner earned his victory".
+"At one point we thought we would get Evander out of there.
+Once Sultan was trying to knock him out and he put himself in harm's way.
+He was trying to get the knockout for the people of Russia.
+Instead of trying to knock him out we wanted to get in and get out, and win one round at a time.
+In my mind he won 11 out of 12 rounds and never gave Evander any chances.
+We did what we wanted.
+We got a chance to fight a marquee name.
+We didn't just beat him, we dominated him and we made a statement.
+Evander knows he lost that fight", Jeff Mayweather said about the fight.
 Ibragimov also expressed his doubt whether he wanted to resume his boxing career.
 The bout was watched by 7.5 million viewers in Russia, becoming the most popular non-football and non-ice hockey sporting event of 2007.
-At the conclusion of 2007, Ibragimov was ranked as the world's sixth best heavyweight by The Ring and BoxRec.
+At the conclusion of 2007, Ibragimov was ranked as the world's sixth best heavyweight by The Ring.